Published on August 13, 2024

 Saline nasal spray

 Saline nasal sprays can moisten dry nasal passages and thin nasal mucus.
-You don't need a prescription and you can use them as often as needed.
+You don't need a prescription, and you can use them as often as needed.

 Nasal irrigation

 Saline irrigation solutions can be purchased ready-made or as kits to add to water.
-You can also use a homemade solution.
+You also can use a homemade solution.
 Look for a squeeze bottle or a neti pot — a small container with a spout designed for nose rinsing — at your pharmacy or health food store.

 To make up the saline irrigation solution, do not use tap water, as it can contain organisms that could cause infection.
 Use water that's distilled or sterile.
-You can also use water that was boiled and cooled.
+You also can use water that was boiled and cooled.
 Another option is using water that has been filtered using a filter with an absolute pore size of 1 micron or smaller.

 To prevent infections, wash the bottle or pot with hot soapy water and rinse it after every use and leave it open to air-dry.
 Do not share a container with other people.